-One of your customers sends you notice it has filed for chapter 7 or chapter 11 bankruptcy protection rather than the payment for goods or services provided that you were expecting.
-You understand that you now have a “claim” against the “debtor,” in bankruptcy parlance.
-You are not quite sure you want to deal with the bankruptcy process and delay only to get a partial recovery of what you are owed.
-When a bankruptcy claims purchaser [i] offers to purchase your bankruptcy claim from you for cash, you accept.
-You metaphorically light a cigar for cash collected and troubles avoided after selling a bankruptcy claim.
+Imagine this: One of your customers sends you a notice stating it has filed for chapter 7 or chapter 11 bankruptcy protection rather than the payment for goods or services provided that you were expecting.
+In technical terms, you now have a “claim” against the “debtor,” but you aren’t sure you want to deal with the bankruptcy process and delay only to recover part of what you are owed.
+When a bankruptcy claims purchaser1 offers to purchase your bankruptcy claim from you for cash, you accept.
+After selling your claim, you congratulate yourself for the cash collected and the troubles avoided.

-Sixteen months or so later, the debtor (or its successor under a chapter 11 plan, or a chapter 7 trustee) sues you to avoid and recover so-called preferential transfers you received in the 90-day period just before the debtor filed for bankruptcy protection.
-Under Bankruptcy Code section 502(d), a claim may be disallowed if its holder fails to pay into the estate the amount of any liability for having received a “preferential transfer.”
-Preference actions rankle, but you know these things happen and phone your attorney to begin dealing with it.
+A year and a half later, you are being sued by the debtor (or its successor under a chapter 11 plan or a chapter 7 trustee).
+The suit seeks to avoid and recover so-called preferential transfers you received in the 90 days before the bankruptcy filing.
+Under Bankruptcy Code section 502(d), a claim may be disallowed if its holder fails to pay into the estate the liability amount for having received a “preferential transfer.”
+Preference actions are a hassle, but you know these things happen and phone your attorney.

-The preference action also affects the claims purchaser.
-After the filing of such a preference lawsuit, the claims purchaser can be barred from receiving any distribution on the claim until the preference lawsuit (against the prior “holder” of the same claim) is resolved.
-Under the claims sale contract, the claims purchaser may declare that the claim is “impaired” or potentially impaired and, if the impairment is not resolved by a certain date, the claims purchaser is entitled to return of the purchase price plus interest from the date of the claims purchase at the somewhat high to outrageous interest rate provided in the agreement.
+What you might not know is the preference action also affects the entity that purchased your claim.
+A preference lawsuit may prevent the claims purchaser from receiving distribution on the claim until the preference lawsuit against the prior “holder” of the claim is resolved.
+Under the claims sale contract, the purchaser can declare the claim “impaired” or “potentially impaired.”
+Then, if the seller does not resolve the impairment by a certain date, they must pay to the claims purchaser the purchase price of the claim plus interest from the date of purchase.
+And chances are, the agreed-upon interest rate was somewhere between high and outrageously high.

-In order to protect your interests, three principal facts must be borne in mind before selling a bankruptcy claim.
+Protect your interests.
+The following principal facts must be borne in mind before selling a bankruptcy claim:

-Second, the agreement may well key purchase price claw-back provisions to the occurrence of an “Impairment” or a “Potential Impairment” (or similar term).
+The agreement may well detail purchase price clawback provisions in the case of an impairment of an impairment, or a potential impairment.
 A claims seller must strive to narrow the breadth of these terms.
-An Impairment or Potential Impairment might start a clock running, whereby a claw-back will occur if the Potential Impairment is not resolved within a set period of time.
+An impairment often start a clock running, whereby a clawback will occur if the potential impairment is not resolved within a set period of time.
 A claims seller should recognize that factually intensive preference actions are very difficult to resolve within 180 days or even 360 days.
-Therefore, in addition to tightly circumscribing the Impairment or Potential Impairment, the claims seller should maximize the duration of such time period.
+Therefore, in addition to tightly circumscribing the impairment or potential impairment, the claims seller should maximize the duration of this time period.

-One author of this piece has encountered claims purchase agreements which provided that, after 180 days passed from the occurrence of a Potential Impairment without a resolution of it, the claims purchaser was entitled to a claw-back of the purchase price of the claim plus 10% interest from the date of purchase.
-Where a Potential Impairment occurs years after the purchase, the accumulated interest alone is very substantial.
-The agreements further provided that a later resolution of the Potential Impairment would entitle claims seller to recapture the purchase price plus interest at 10%, but only from the date of the claw-back.
-In sum, the claims purchaser would make out extremely well under the claw-back-only scenario and not too shabbily under the post-claw-back-return scenario.
+One author of this piece has encountered claims purchase agreements which provided that, after 180 days passed from the occurrence of a potential impairment without a resolution of it, the claims purchaser was entitled to a clawback of the purchase price of the claim plus 10% interest from the date of purchase.
+When a potential impairment occurs years after the purchase, the accumulated interest alone is very substantial.
+The agreements further provided that a later resolution of the potential impairment would entitle claims seller to recapture the purchase price plus interest at 10%, but only from the date of the clawback.
+In sum, the claims purchaser would make out extremely well under the clawback-only scenario and not too shabbily under the post-clawback-return scenario.
 The claims seller would not.

-At the very least, a claims seller should ensure that the interest rate on a claw-back compensates for no more than the lost opportunity to collect market interest on the cash, which would be much less than 10% at present.
+At the very least, a claims seller should ensure the interest rate on a clawback compensates for no more than the lost opportunity to collect market interest on the cash.
 Further, a post-claw-back return of purchase price to claims seller should include all of the interest paid as part of the claw-back to claims purchaser.
 Another caution: avoid fee-shifting provisions, which build in an advantage for the claims purchaser, who is far more likely to initiate litigation under the agreement.

-A recent decision of the United States Bankruptcy Court for the District of Delaware has highlighted another hazard that can complicate the sale of a bankruptcy claim: the anti-assignment clause. [vii] In the Woodbridge case, retail investors Elissa and Joseph Berlinger, lured by aggressive sales tactics and the promise of generous, risk-free returns, made three loans of $25,000 each to a fund controlled by the Woodbridge Group of Companies LLC.
-Unfortunately for the Berlingers, the Woodbridge funds turned out to be part of a massive Ponzi scheme, which the SEC claims bilked over 8,400 investors nationwide out of more than $1.2 billion.[viii]
-The Woodbridge scheme ultimately collapsed, and the Woodridge companies sought protection in chapter 11 bankruptcy.
+Anti-assignment clauses are another hazard that can complicate bankruptcy claim sales.
+Consider a recent decision made by the United States Bankruptcy Court for the District of Delaware.3 In the Woodbridge case, retail investors Elissa and Joseph Berlinger, lured by aggressive sales tactics and the promise of generous, risk-free returns, made three loans of $25,000 each to a fund controlled by the Woodbridge Group of Companies LLC, which turned out to be part of a massive Ponzi scheme.4 The Woodbridge scheme ultimately collapsed, and the Woodridge companies sought protection in chapter 11 bankruptcy.